 Really listening

-And sometimes, it’s other people who are part of the problem.
+And sometimes, it’s other people who are part of what’s going on.

 Anchored in the present